Sentimentron/Dracula/README.md

 You're looking at the <code>2016-04-16</code> release of *Dracula*, a part-of-speech tagger optimized for Twitter.
+This tagger offers very competitive performance whilst only learning character embeddings and neural network weights, meaning it requires considerably less pre-processing that another techniques.
 This branch represents the release, the actual contents of this branch may change as additional things are documented, but there will be no functional changes.

 ## Background